phaserjs/phaser/changelog/3.60/VideoGameObject.md

 * The new `VIDEO_STALLED` event allows you to know when the browser has stalled playback.
 * The new `VIDEO_TEXTURE` event allows you to know when the Video Game Object has received its first frame data and created a texture from it.
 * The new `VIDEO_UNSUPPORTED` event allows you to know when the Video Game Object has been asked to play a video file that the browser doesn't support (handy for testing if a browser can play WebM for example).
+* `Video.loadURL` has a new optional parameter `crossOrigin`.
+This allows you to specify a cross origin request type when loading the video cross-domain (thanks @rmartell)
+* The `Video` config will now detect for `x-m4v` playback support for video formats and store it in the `Video.m4v` property.
+This is used automatically by the `VideoFile` file loader.
+Fix #5719 (thanks @patrickkeenan)

 ### Breaking Changes: